ajs17/memills/content/people/mills-edward-hallock-1819-family/features/me-mills.md

 {{% fig "1935-07-31-The-Ithaca-Journal-p14" "500" /%}}
 {{% fig "1935-11-23-The-Ithaca-Journal-p5" "500x500" "" "top" /%}}

-The memorial, presumably with the text provided by the professor, currently sits outside of Dalebrook Apartments, on the southwest corner of the former grist mill lot, directly across the street from the former location of Mill's store, and facing the former Lockwood residence.
+The memorial, presumably with the text provided by the professor, currently sits outside of Dalebrook Apartments, on the southwest corner of the former grist mill lot, directly across the street from the former location of the Mills' store, and facing the former Lockwood residence.
 There is also a bronze sundial on top of the stone (not visible in the photo)  appears to have been attached along with the tablet.

 {{% fig "lockwood-memorial" "500" "img,link" /%}}